tottenjordan/merlin-on-vertex/README.md

 * Transform data splits and prepare them for training and serving tasks
 * Orchestrate these NVTabular pipelines with Vertex Managed Pipelines
 * Scale pipeline processing tasks with single or multiple GPU configurations

+> With 4 Tesla T4 GPUs per processing component, pipeline processes our Spotify MPD in ~27 minutes
 ---

 ### Training -> Deployment pipeline